Visitor: Nigeria

+Northern Ireland

+Visitorial jurisdiction over most student complaints was removed by the Public Services Ombudsman Act (Northern Ireland) 2016, which transferred responsibility to the Northern Ireland Public Services Ombudsman.

 United States

 In the United States, the office of visitor, from its early use at some colleges and other institutions, evolved specifically into that of a trustee.
 Certain colleges and universities, particularly of an earlier, often colonial founding, are governed by boards of visitors, often chaired by a rector (rather than regents or trustees, etc.).
 Examples include the College of William and Mary and the University of Virginia.